 This specification describes a third version of VISS which has been implemented and deployed on production vehicles.
 The first version of VISS only supported WebSocket as a transport protocol, the second version is generalized to work across different protocols as some are better suited for different use cases.
 The second version added support for the HTTP and MQTT transport protocols, subscription capabilities was improved and an access control solution was added.

-There are three parts to this specification, CORE, [[viss3-transport-examples]], and [[viss3-payload-encoding]].
+There are three parts to this specification, CORE, [[TRANSPORT]], and [[PAYLOAD ENCODING]].
 This document, the VISS version 3.0 CORE specification, describes the VISSv3.0 messaging layer.

-The VISSv3.0 transport protocol examples document describe the deviations from the CORE definitions that are used in some transport protocols.
+The VISSv3.0 transport protocol document describes the deviations from the CORE definitions that are used in some transport protocols.
+It also examplifies the JSON primary payload format using the Websocket payloads.

-The VISSv3.0 payload encoding document describes paylod encoding designs that may be applied e. g. for payloads in transit.
+The VISSv3.0 payload encoding document describes payload encoding designs that may be applied e. g. for payloads in transit.

 Introduction